 Yes of course!
 As you are responsible for organising your own flights to and from Milan, it is completely up to you which dates you book them for (as long as they give enough time for you to take part in the full challenge).
 Please note, though, that for our first night, we will be staying in an airport hotel and meeting as a group for the first time at the hotel the next morning, so you do need to make sure you make the challenge briefing.

 Your flights to and from Milan will not be included, so you do need to arrange and pay for these yourself, along with your personal travel insurance to cover your challenge.
 Also, you need to arrange your own dinner on Day 1, as well as your lunch and dinner on Day 5 (we provide breakfast), when you'll have a free day in Venice and catch your own flight home.

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
 We have a recommended policy and will send you the details when you register.
-We also recommend that you have insurance to cover loss or damage to your bike.
 Currently, UK citizens do not require a visa for Italy, but we'll let you know if this changes before the challenge in 2019.